Easter: One dead, 13 injured in two separate accidents at Kwahu

 The five injured persons were transported to the Abetifi Health Centre for treatment while the deceased has been deposited at the hospital’s morgue.

-In a related development, eight persons have also sustained injuries in a crash on the Kwawu Atibie-Nkawkaw road.
+In a related development, eight persons have also sustained injuries in a crash on the Kwahu Atibie-Nkawkaw road.

-The eight were among 20 passengers travelling in a VW mini bus heading to Nkawkaw from Atibie section of the Kwawu mountain.
+The eight were among 20 passengers travelling in a VW mini bus heading to Nkawkaw from Atibie section of the Kwahu mountain.

 The driver is said to have lost control while taking a sharp curve on a hill and crashed at the edge of the road.